zenitheesc/haze-remover/README.md

     <img src="https://raw.githubusercontent.com/zenitheesc/Visao/assets/results.png"/>
 </p>

-Before determinate the number of images you are going to use, there are a couple things you need to known about the code operation.
+Before determining the number of images you are going to use, there are a few things you need to know about the code operation.

-The function responsible to the images downloads is the **imgDownload** located at **dataset/google_maps_api.py**.
-This function work by reciving a coordinate position and then keep changing the longitude and latitude values over two **for** loops.
+The function responsible for downloading images is the **imgDownload** located at **dataset/google_maps_api.py**.
+This function works by taking a coordinate position and then changing the longitude and latitude values ​​in two **for** loops.

 ```python